edilsoncorrea/lipobatterytester/README.md

 # LiPo Battery Tester

-An automatic LiPo battery tester for ESP32-C3 that detects cell count (1S-6S) and displays battery status on a 0.91" OLED display.
+An automatic LiPo battery tester that detects cell count (1S-6S) and displays battery status on a 0.91" OLED display. **Compatible with ESP32-C3 and Arduino Pro Mini**.

 ## Features